Whew, sometimes online dating can be like a hurricane, and other times like a 6-month drought.

 When Things Move Too Fast

-I love the exhilaration of a new love.
-Adding sex into that swirl of chemical excitement is a emotional recipie for disaster in my experience.
+I love the exhilaration of new love.
+Adding sex into that swirl of chemical excitement is an emotional recipe for disaster in my experience.
 If you’re really hot for someone look at your Hendrix data (books listed below) and figure out what is causing you to catch fire.
-And then make a commitment with the person, “We’re not going to have sex for several weeks or months.”
+And then make a commitment with the person, “We’re not going to have sex for several weeks.”